 - Pain from a kidney.
 A stone that is stuck in a kidney may cause pain in the side of the abdomen.

 - Renal colic.
-This is a severe pain which comes and goes and is caused by a stone that passes into the ureter (the tube that leads from the kidney to the bladder).
+This is a severe pain - which usually comes and goes but may sometimes also be constant - and is caused by a stone that passes into the tube draining urine from the kidney (the ureter).
 The stone becomes stuck.
-The ureter squeezes the stone towards the bladder, which causes intense pain in the side of your abdomen.
+The ureter squeezes the stone towards the bladder, which causes intense pain in the side of your tummy (abdomen).
 The pain may spread down into the lower abdomen or groin.
 You may sweat or feel sick due to the pain.

 - Blood.
 You may see blood in your urine (urine turns red) caused by a stone rubbing against the inside of your ureter.

 - Infection.
 Urine infections are more common in people with kidney stones.
-Infections can cause fever, pain on passing urine and increased frequency of passing urine.
+Infections can cause high temperature (fever), pain on passing urine and increased frequency of passing urine.

 What causes kidney stones?